 States that stayed open fared much better than states that shut down

-When it comes to death rates from the coronavirus states that stayed open are among the best performing states.
-According to Covid-19 data, Wyoming, Utah, South Dakota, and North Dakota are among the top ten states with the lowest COVID-19 deaths per 100,000 people.
-These numbers are a representation of a number of other factors and policies but they go to show that lockdowns did not greatly impact COVID-19 outcomes.
-In fact, states with the highest COVID-19 deaths per 100,000 people were among the ones with the most restrictive shutdown rules.
+According to COVID-19 data, Wyoming, Utah, South Dakota, and North Dakota are among the top ten states with the lowest COVID-19 deaths per 100,000 people.
+These numbers are a representation of several other factors and policies but they do show that lockdowns did not greatly impact COVID-19 outcomes.
+States with the highest COVID-19 deaths per 100,000 people were among the ones with the most restrictive shutdown rules.

 Source: Statista